sohel5G/sohel5g/README.md

 ![](https://raw.githubusercontent.com/sohel5G/sohel5g/main/MERN%20Stack%20developer.png "Sohel Rana - FRONT END DEVELOPER")

 ## 👋 Hey there, I'm Sohel Rana,
-### a Frontend Developer diving into the MERN stack.
-Skilled in React, JavaScript, Node.js, Express.js, and MongoDB, I'm on a mission to craft engaging web experiences.
+<span style="font-size:1.2em;"> a Frontend Developer diving into the MERN stack.
+Skilled in React, JavaScript, Node.js, Express.js, and MongoDB, I'm on a mission to craft engaging web experiences. </span>

 ### 🚀 I thrive in collaborative environments, focusing on clean code and best practices.
 My goal is to transform user experiences and contribute to innovative projects.
 Let's connect and code something extraordinary!